 The opening of the PS3 port is very bad with it.
 Showing quickly important scenes without context may not be bad enough, but showing characters whose very existence are a big surprise for first time players make sure a good part of the mood of the first few episodes are completely changed.

-Stay in the Kitchen - While growing up, Eva was repeatedly told by her family that she fails as a woman because she didn't know how to do feminine things.
+While growing up, Eva was repeatedly told by her family that she fails as a woman because she didn't know how to do feminine things.
 The creation of EVA-Beatrice largely stems from her resentment of this.

 Also, Krauss repeatedly shuts Natsuhi up.
 Unfortunately this isn't to his benefit, since she basically runs the house and has much more common sense than he does while he squanders their money on poorly thought-out business ventures.

-Surprisingly Good Italian - Akiko Shikata, who composed the VN and anime's opening and the VN's final ending ; what can be more fitting for the series than a Japanese woman who can write and sing in Italian?
+Surprisingly Good Italian: Akiko Shikata, who composed the VN and anime's opening and the VN's final ending ; what can be more fitting for the series than a Japanese woman who can write and sing in Italian?

-Talking Is a Free Action - Gleefully averted.
+Gleefully averted, at least some of the time.
 In the first arc, Kanon has a long rant about how he's going to kill himself and ruin Beatrice's plans, but she sics a Stake on him before he gets around to acting on it.
 There's also an awful lot of people dying in the middle of trying to say something important.

 Played straight later in the novels, Battler's debate with Beato at the end of the fourth arc and the trial at the end of the fifth arc last a minute each.

-Tangled Family Tree - And how.
+Tangled Family Tree: And how.
 It's revealed in EP7 that Kinzo had a daughter with Beatrice I, and then had another daughter/son with that daughter.
 Said second daughter/son is in a relationship with at least two of Kinzo's grandchildren.
 Gender ambiguity actually being a plot point here.
 You do the math.

-Tastes Like Diabetes - invoked Played with at the beginning of Episode 3.
+Tastes Like Diabetes: invoked Played with at the beginning of Episode 3.
 One cute scene has the cousins and Shannon all fooling around on the beach, then everyone promising that they will always get along while holding hands, with Jessica lampshading how embarrassing it is… and then the screen breaks and we brutally switch to the meta-world, while Beatrice cackles that, nope, there won't be such happy ending.
 Did we mention she is a bit of a Troll?

-Tempting Fate - "Unless messing up sets off a trap that blows up the island, of course."
+Tempting Fate: "Unless messing up sets off a trap that blows up the island, of course."
 You just had to say it, Beato.